2 | Joko-to (上古刀)

 0-timeline - size 24 Yamato

-At the end of the Yayoi period, Japan was divided into small domains.
-These domains were reigned by local clans called Go-zoku(豪族).
-Around 400 A.D. most powerful Go-zoku united the country and named it Yamato-chotei (大和朝廷).
-This is the first Japanese imperial court, the origin of the current Japanese Imperial family.
-They were very powerful to be able to build the enormous tombs called Kofun (古墳) for themselves.
-In one of the famous kofun, Ogonzuka Kofun (黄金塚古墳) in Osaka, we found swords among other things.
-The hilt of the sword was made in Japan, while the blades were made in China.
-On the surface of the hilt, they depicted the design of a house.
-The other objects we found from the Kofun were objects like armors, mirrors, iron tools, and jewelry.
-Outside of the kofun, it was a common practice to place Haniwa (clay figurine).
-Those Haniwa were smiling people, animals, houses, soldiers wearing swords, and sometimes simple tubes shaped Haniwa (埴輪).
-We think they placed Haniwa as a retaining wall purpose or a dividing line for the sacred area.
-Judging from the writings on the back of mirrors and swords, people used Kanji (Japanese characters) around the 5 to 6th century.
+At the end of the Yayoi period, Japan was divided into small regions.
+These regions were ruled by local clans called Go-zoku(豪族).
+Around 400 A.D., the most powerful Go-zoku united the country and named it Yamato-chotei (大和朝廷).
+This was the first Japanese imperial court, the origin of the current Japanese imperial family.
+They were powerful enough to construct the enormous tombs called kofun (古墳) for themselves.
+One of the famous kofun, Ogonzuka kofun (黄金塚古墳) in Osaka, contained swords among other items.
+The sword’s hilt was made in Japan, while the blades were made in China.
+On the surface of the hilt, they depicted a house design.
+Other items found in the kofun include armor, mirrors, iron tools, and jewelry.
+Outside the kofun, it was common practice to place haniwa (clay figurines).
+These haniwa included smiling people, animals, houses, soldiers with swords, and sometimes simple tube-shaped haniwa (埴輪).
+We believe they placed haniwa as retaining walls or as a dividing line for the sacred area.
+Based on the writings on the backs of mirrors and swords, kanji (Japanese characters) were used around the fifth to sixth century.

 Asuka (飛鳥) period 593 —710